mdn/content/files/en-us/web/api/webglcontextevent/webglcontextevent/index.md

 ### Parameters

 - `type`
-  - : A string with the name of the event.
+  - : A string indicating the type of the event.
     It is case-sensitive and browsers set it to `webglcontextcreationerror`, `webglcontextlost`, or `weblcontextrestored`.
 - `options` {{Optional_inline}}
   - : An object that, _in addition to the properties defined in {{domxref("Event/Event", "Event()")}}_, has the following properties: